emaslvcc/Pentominoes/README.md

 Furthermore, it implements the following methods:

 1. **_CheckBestOption()_** is the heart of this bot's decision-making.
-It determines what the best pentomino positioning is, which depends on the number of non-empty cells.
+It determines what the best pentomino positioning is, which depends on the number of non-empty rows.

 2. **_EvaluateNextThreePentominoes_** evaluates positionings for the following three pentominoes.